-In order to achieve an enhanced level of energy efficiency compared with other data centres in the Singapore market, the mechanical system will provide a flexible and energy-efficient solution using six high-temperature chillers with direct expansion (DX) cooling of outside air to control humidity.
+To achieve an enhanced level of energy efficiency compared with other data centres in the Singapore market, the mechanical system provides a flexible and energy-efficient solution using six high-temperature chillers with direct expansion (DX) cooling of outside air to control humidity.

 The innovative electrical solution designed by Aurecon has not previously been implemented in Singapore.
 The electrical system provides high reliability and flexibility through an 18 x 2 MW diesel rotary uninterruptible power supply (DRUPS) connected to two high-voltage isolated parallel buses.

 A distributed redundant low voltage distribution system provides a high level of flexibility for load distribution, and load growth to optimise the available capacity from the high voltage infrastructure.

 Aurecon’s deep technical knowledge and collaborative approach were key drivers towards successful delivery of the project.